cadiblac/jaguililla.github.io/readme.md

 ABOUT
 -----

-My personal Blog, it is developed from scratch using [Jekyll] and [Bootstrap]
+My personal Blog, it is developed from scratch using [Jekyll] and [Bootstrap].

 [Jekyll]: http://jekyllrb.com
 [Bootstrap]: http://getbootstrap.com